Linuxfabrik/monitoring-plugins/check-plugins/postgresql-version/README.md

 **Important Notes:**

-* Must run on the PostgreSQL server itself
+* The check must run locally on the PostgreSQL server because it queries the running server for its version.

 **Data Collection:**

-* Executes `psql --username=<user> --command="SELECT version();"` locally to determine the installed version
+* Runs `psql --username=<user> --command="SELECT version();"` to read the installed PostgreSQL version (configurable via `--path`)
-* Queries the endoflife.date API to get the EOL date and latest available releases
+* Compares against the [endoflife.date API](https://endoflife.date/api/postgresql.json) to determine EOL status and available updates
-* Caches the API response in a local SQLite database to avoid excessive requests
+* Caches endoflife.date responses locally for 24 hours to reduce external requests

 ## Fact Sheet